2yngsklab/EchoRNA/README.md

 - `--weight` : Path to the model weight. (default: "./echorna_weight.pth").

 ## Tutorial
-To generate EchoRNAs for PUM2 (PDB ID: 3Q0Q), run one of the following commands:
+To generate EchoRNAs for chain A of PUM2 (PDB ID: 3Q0Q), run one of the following commands:

 ```bash
 # Run on CPU